aelfric/ncfl-livedocs/cx.md

 ### How It Works

-- Once Pairings are posted, judges should immediately access your ballot by hitting the “I’M ON THE WAY” button
+- Once Pairings are posted, judges should immediately access your ballot by hitting the “{{button}}” button
 - Everyone (competitors and judges) should be in competition rooms no later than 10 minutes before the round is scheduled to start.
 Contact tab if anyone is missing at start time
 - Evidence Sharing: the Affirmative/Pro team should create a Room on <https://speechdrop.net/> for evidence sharing during the round.
 - The Room Code should be: the Round Number + P + Your Assigned Room Number (e.g., Round 1 in Policy in Room 12 = “1P12”)